Stonewall 50 years on…

 Gay Pride events are held annually throughout the world toward the end of June to mark the Stonewall riots.
 The Stonewall National Monument, in Christopher Street directly outside the Stonewall Inn, was established at the site in 2016.

-As of 2017, plans were advancing by the State of New York to host the largest international LGBT pride celebration in 2019, known as Stonewall 50 / WorldPride, to commemorate the 50th anniversary of the Stonewall Riots.
-In New York City, the Stonewall 50 / WorldPride events produced by Heritage of Pride will be enhanced through a partnership made with the I LOVE NY program’s LGBT division and shall include a welcome center during the weeks surrounding the Stonewall 50 / WorldPride events that is open to all.
-Additional commemorative arts, cultural, and educational programing to mark the 50th anniversary of the rebellion at the Stonewall Inn will be taking place throughout the city and the world; it is believed that 2019 will be the largest international LGBTQ+ event held in history.
+From 2017, the State of New York, began plans to host the largest international LGBT pride celebration in 2019, known as Stonewall 50 / WorldPride, to commemorate the 50th anniversary of the Stonewall Riots.
+In New York City, the Stonewall 50 / WorldPride events produced by Heritage of Pride enhanced through a partnership made with the I LOVE NY program’s LGBT division included a welcome center during the weeks surrounding the Stonewall 50 / WorldPride events open to all.
+Additional commemorative arts, cultural, and educational programing to mark the 50th anniversary of the rebellion at the Stonewall Inn took place throughout the city and the world; it is believed that 2019 was the largest international LGBTQ+ event held in history.